Home / All / Sprocket /

 Sprockets with Teeth Hardened

-Step 9: Other Common Sprocket Variations
+Other Common Sprocket

-Bushed Sprockets: Bushed sprockets are employed in applications with higher working loads.
+Bushed sprockets are employed in applications with higher working loads.
 Those with tapered bushings belong to families like QD, Split-Taper, or Taper-Lock.
 QD and Split-Taper bushings feature flanges, secured to the sprocket with large anchor bolts around the flange's circumference (refer to Fig. 9).
 Taper-Lock bushings, similar in function, incorporate a split through the taper, ensuring a secure clamp on the shaft with a series of set screws on the bushing's outer diameter (parallel to the shaft) (see Fig. 9).

 Fig. 9.
 Sprockets with QD Bushings